We use Optimal Work tools for mentoring and personal growth

 Jackie is a rising junior biology major planning on attending graduate school.
 She joined the lab in January of 2020 to develop novel PETL microfluidics for cell culture experiments.
 In a few weeks she became an expert PETL manufacturer, and will be designing and building microfluidic devices as a Summer Scholar.
 A member of the Tri Beta Biology Honors Society she is also a member of Fisher's tennis team.

 Erik is a junior biology major and a member of the Science Scholars program.
 After a short stint with PETLs he is now working on micro- milling of microfluidic devices.
 In the recent past he took the opportunity of joining Fisher chemistry professor A. Ignatchenko at Oak Ridge National Lab for a summer research internship.
-He intends to attend medical school in 2022.
+He is now pursuing a MS in medical sciences.

 Alex joined the lab in 2019 when he became a Summer Research Fellow funded by SJFC and the University Radiation Medicine foundation.
 With this support he traveled to the U of Notre Dame to join Dr. Ontiveros and his collaborators in the Zartman Laboratory.
 He worked in two distinct projects involving PETL microfluidics: 1.
 Use of microfluidics for size-based separation of microparticles, and 2.
 Design and fabrication of PETL microfluidics to for electrophoresis.
 He continues to work in the laboratory until his graduation in December of 2019, working on 3D printed adaptors for smart phone imaging and two manuscripts.
 He is currently completing a doctoral program in podiatry in Iowa.